TravelWake Score

 Austria is easy to operate, but its best version still comes from one clear urban base and one meaningful contrast rather than from maximum movement.

 Austria is easy to over-idealize because the country is so tidy and so visually coherent from a distance.
 Rail is strong, cities are highly usable, and the first impression can make everything look like one continuous sequence of polished stations and pretty facades.
-In practice, Vienna, Salzburg, the Wachau, and the alpine west all ask for different trip shapes.
-Austria gets better once the route accepts one capital chapter plus one real contrast instead of assuming every valley, concert hall, and old town belongs in the same short stay.
+In practice, Vienna, Graz, Salzburg, the Wachau, and the alpine west all ask for different trip shapes.
+Austria gets better once the route accepts one capital chapter, one credible second-city option, and one real landscape contrast instead of assuming every valley, concert hall, and old town belongs in the same short stay.

 Schönbrunn captures Austria's flagship travel identity at a glance: imperial polish, strong capital-city logic, and a country that usually works better as one elegant base plus one deliberate landscape contrast.